Back

 By understanding the costs involved in producing each cake, you can allocate resources more efficiently.
 For instance, sound resource management can help you optimise ingredient inventory, manage labour hours, and minimise waste.

-As a result, you can save a lot of funds and secure operational efficiency.
-Moreover, this also affects your clientele, as organised and reliable ventures tend to attract more people.
+As a result, you can save a lot of funds and create operational efficiency.
+This also affects your clientele, as organised and reliable ventures tend to attract more people.

 Scalability and growth